How Much Protein Can Your Body Absorb?

 Anything outside of that is believed to be used for energy or potentially stored as fat.

-Although further research on this is still warranted, it shows that there is likely a limit that could affect dietary needs, specifically during MPS [11].
+Although further research on this is still warranted, studies suggest that there is likely a limited amount of protein that can be utilized during muscle protein synthesis [11].

-Instead of consuming your protein in one lump-sum post-workout meal, it is suggested that spreading out your protein intake more evenly throughout the day is likely better for MPS as well as digestion.
+Instead of consuming your protein in one sitting after a workout, it is suggested that spreading out your protein intake throughout the day over the course of four meals is better to optimize muscle gains and protein absorption.
+Not to mention, spacing out your protein consumption is better for your digestive system as well.

 For example, consuming 0.4 grams per kilogram body weight per meal across four meals would provide 1.6 grams of protein per kilogram per day spread across more evenly.